 Salt: I use sea salt.
 If you use coarse kosher salt, you can use a little more of it.

 Olive oil: Extra-virgin olive oil has the best flavor.
 But if you like light and fruity olive oil, you can use that.

 For garnish: Paprika and chopped fresh parsley.
 These are optional, although they do enhance the dish.

 How to make homemade hummus

 It’s as easy as can be!
 Scroll down to the recipe card for the detailed instructions.
-But you simply process the first seven ingredients in your food processor, then garnish the dip with paprika and chopped parsley.
+But you simply process the first seven ingredients in your food processor, then garnish the dip with paprika and chopped parsley and serve.

 How to serve homemade hummus?